wp-plugins/post-pay-counter/readme.txt

 If you want to translate it in your own language and get a discount on the PRO version, [contact us](http://www.thecrowned.org/contact-me)!

 == Changelog ==
+= 2.47 =
+* Fixed: word count would sometimes miss a word (the last one).
+* Fixed: notifications would be displayed on all admin pages although they were not supposed to.
+* Tweak: updated Italian and German translations (thanks [Julian](http://inside11.de/)).

 = 2.46 =
 * Feature: now possible to include gallery images in images counting (disabled by default, go to Counting settings > Images payment to enable it).
 * Feature: introducing plugin notifications system.